FOREX-Euro slips to three-week low as Spain fears persist

 Commodity Futures Trading Commission released on Friday.

-off a more than two-week low of 77.43 yen hit on Friday,
+than two-week low of 77.43 yen hit on Friday, changing hands at

 The Bank of Japan's quarterly tankan survey of business